The Best Honeymoon Destinations of 2022-2023

 Punta del Este, Uruguay

 The once-sleepy fishing village of Punta del Este is now the St. Tropez of South America, attracting international socialites, millionaires and celebrities.
 Latin pop star Shakira, Argentine polo champion Nacho Figueras and British novelist Martin Amis have all been spotted vacationing here.
+Stay by Brava Beach—one of Punta del Este's most beautiful beaches (plus, it's close to the shopping areas).

 This island is one of the most upscale destinations in the Caribbean and its French background provides an appeal similar to the French Riviera.
 International influence helps cement St. Barts as one of the most popular honeymoon destinations year after year.
 Head to the insanely beautiful Colombier beach for breathtaking scenery—it's only accessible by foot or boat so it's bound to be quiet.